MINI hatchback review - Interior, design and technology

 As with every MINI there’s huge scope for personalisation and myriad cost options, ensuring that you can at least feel like your MINI is unique – but it all soon adds up to one expensive MINI.

 The MINI Electric is offered in three individual 'Levels' of trim (along with a Resolute edition).
 Level 1 includes auto air conditioning, cruise control, the navigation pack and auto headlights.
 Upgrading to Level 2 brings power folding door mirrors, a rear-view camera and heated front seats, while Level 3 adds LED headlights, a Harman Kardon audio system, an enhanced nav system and a panoramic glass sunroof.

 Sat-nav, stereo and infotainment

 Dominating the dash is a large, circular display for the infotainment and optional sat-nav.
 In characteristic MINI style, its theatrical outer ring is illuminated and acts as an additional multi-colour display, mimicking various things including the speedometer, stereo volume, or flashing when the driver’s attention is required.

 Based on BMW’s iDrive setup, the MINI’s infotainment is good.
-All cars come with at least a 6.5-inch infotainment display, which can be upgraded to a larger 8.8-inch touchscreen unit, with the latter offering particularly good image quality, sat-nav and Apple CarPlay connectivity.
-Android Auto is not supported, however.
+Following the light facelift in 2021, all cars now come with a larger 8.8-inch touchscreen unit, with sat-nav and Apple CarPlay connectivity.

 In this review